ohnoyes-hub/TSP-Instance-Hardness/README.md

 - `run.py` : Reads all formulations from `tsp-formulation.csv`. `run.py` and executes them in parallel using a thread pool.
 Each formulation is passed to a hill-climber run.
 - `core` :  Contains the core logic for the hill-climber.
-- `utils` : Utility functions for experiment data handling.
+- `TSPHardener.utils` : Utility functions for saving experiments, saving partial results, handling continuing from an experiment, and logging.
-- `analysis` :  Independent plotting and statistical scripts which load their data from `load_json`.
-These scripts provide visualizations and quantitative insights into the experiment.
+- `analysis.analysis` :  Independent plotting and statistical scripts analyzing the whole experiment.
+- `analysis.util` : Utility function on validating and loading experiment data for analysis.

 Random Sampling experiment: